 CaixaForum, by Herzog & de Meuron

 Barnaby Barford (b.1977) graduated from the Royal College of Art and has worked with prestigious companies including Nymphenburg as well as creating his one-off pieces. (shown here)

-Mary had a little lamb, (Price on request), by Barnaby Barford, at David Gill Galleries
+Stick that on YouTube!, (Price on request), by Barnaby Barford, at David Gill Galleries

 ‘Erwin Hauer is one of the most creative and important artists working in the three-dimensional idiom during the second half of the twentieth century.
 He is a sculptor’s sculptor, a creator of flawless form that dazzles those who toil in this world.
 But that alone is not his achievement.
 He is an artist of wide breadth, who has been a perpetual student, investigating those new realms where his work carried him, always adding to what he has already developed…..his geometric and architectural sculptures cannot be overestimated for their effect upon architechs and countless Yale students who carried his thinking and forms into the world, affecting even larger groups.’

 Hauer worked with Florence Knoll on the Look Magazine office (1960), designing perforated and light-diffusing architectural surfaces.
 Originally developed in 1950, Continua screens were made of masonry materials painstakingly cast in complex molds.

 Erwin Hauer continues his work as a sculptor and is Professor emeritus at the Yale University School of Art.
 Much of his work has been forgotten or lost.

 Partitions and Screens, by Erwin Hauer, for Erwin Hauer